Join Fox News for access to this content

 The New York Times previously reported that Dokoupil ultimately had to meet with both the CBS News standards and practices team and the Race and Culture Unit.

-The Free Press reported Wednesday that Mark Memmott, CBS News' senior director of standards and practices, had emailed all employees in late August telling them to "be careful with some terms when we talk or write about the news" regarding the ongoing war between Israel and Hamas.
+The Free Press on Wednesday reported that Mark Memmott, CBS News' senior director of standards and practices, had emailed all employees in late August telling them to "be careful with some terms when we talk or write about the news" regarding the ongoing war between Israel and Hamas.
 Included on his list of controversial terms was "Jerusalem."

-"Do not refer to it as being in Israel," Memmott wrote, according to The Free Press
+"Do not refer to it as being in Israel," Memmott wrote, according to the Free Press

 CBS News did not immediately respond to a request for comment.